-To help you sort the driving laws from the fake news, we’ve put together some definitive answers to a few of the most common motoring questions out there.
-And not just for learner drivers.
+To help you sort the driving laws from the fake news, we’ve put together some definitive answers to a few of the most common motoring questions out there in this know how guide.

 1. Is it illegal to eat and drive?